MYXF90/radix-inu-contracts/token-sale/README.md

 1. `payment`: A bucket that contains the payment tokens (XRD in our example).
 2. `ticket`: A sale ticket that grants her access to the sale.

-The method will first check that the sale has started and that it has not ended yet (i.e. there are still SHINY tokens available).
+The method will first check that the sale has started and that it has not ended yet (i.e. there are still XRDINU tokens available).
 Next, the method will check that the customer has brought a ticket to the sale.
 If she did not bring a ticket, the method will exit with an error.
 If she brought a ticket it will be burned, so she cannot buy tokens multiple times.
 (Notice that we are using tokens instead of badges to implement our tickets as we can easily burn them.)
-After having handled all initial checks and access control, the component will calculate the exact amount of SHINY and XRD tokens to be exchanged.
+After having handled all initial checks and access control, the component will calculate the exact amount of XRDINU and XRD tokens to be exchanged.
 These amounts depend on the payment amount, the `max_personal_allocation` and the amount of `tokens_for_sale` that are left.
-Finally, the component puts the payment into the `payment_vault` and returns the bought SHINY tokens to the customer.
+Finally, the component puts the payment into the `payment_vault` and returns the bought XRDINU tokens to the customer.
 It also returns any amount the customer might have overpaid.

 ## Step 5 - Profit: